Mitzpe Kramim

 Mitzpe Kramim (מצפה כרמים, lit.
 Vineyards Lookout) is an Israeli outpost in the West Bank.
 Located on a mountain ridge overlooking the Jordan Valley, it falls under the jurisdiction of the Mateh Binyamin Regional Council.

-It is built, as ruled by the Israeli Supreme Court on 25 August, 2020, on private lands owned by residents of the Palestinian village of Deir Jarir.
-The international community considers any Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.
+It is built, as ruled by the Israeli Supreme Court on 25 August 2020, on private lands owned by residents of the Palestinian village of Deir Jarir.
+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli and United States governments dispute this.

+Demographics

+According to the Mateh Binyamin Regional Council, 42 families live in Mitzpe Kramim as of July 2022.